kubeshop/botkube-docs/docs/usage/automated-actions.md

 # Automated actions

-Actions allows you to automate your workflows by executing custom commands based on specific events.
+Actions allow you to automate your workflows by executing custom commands based on specific events.
 To read how to configure actions, see the [Action](../configuration/action.md) configuration document.

 ## Manage actions